Stay healthy this winter

 The chances of these problems are higher if you are vulnerable to cold-related illnesses because:

-- you have a long-term health condition such as heart, lung or kidney disease
+- people who have a long-term health condition

 How can I keep warm during cold weather?